brand-old/Machine-Learning-101/README.md

 5. Predicting a dataset by using a linear regression algorithm, trained on a set of given diabetes data.
 6. Adding another dimention to the LR to check for score improvement.
 7. Attempting optimization on a 1D LR by minimizing the cost, using Batch Gradient Descent.
+8. Tweaking the penalty classification parameter and attempting to Score the testing and training data using Logistic Regression.